-Further, we remark that eating and drinking (like vaping) also require face masks removal, but breathing emissions due to these brief face mask removal episodes to drink, eat or vape, or even to take a brief rest from wearing the mask, would only imply for bystanders (already protected for wearing face masks) to tolerate a small rate of droplet emission only for a very short time.
-Since face masks are not 100% efficient in blocking droplets and usage cannot be rigidly maintained and enforced 100 % of time in shared spaces, this tolerance is necessary for civilized coexistence.
+Breathing emissions due to brief intermittent removal or adjustment of a face mask to drink, eat or vape, or even to take a brief rest from wearing the mask, would imply for bystanders (already protected for wearing face masks) to tolerate a small rate of droplet emission only for a very short time.
+Since face mask cannot be rigidly maintained and enforced 100 % of time in shared spaces, this tolerance is necessary for civilized coexistence.
 In the specific case of vaping it implies a tolerance of mask-free periods that would be of shorter duration than those for eating or drinking: likely no longer than 10 seconds roughly 10-15 times per hour (being free from this exposure for the remaining 600-1400 breaths by the vaper in the same hour).

-It is true that vaping can pose risks not relevant to aerial transmission, such as face-to-face or mask contamination or sharing or tampering with a device inserted in the mouth, but the same risks are present while drinking or eating (and are tolerated or tackled by hygiene prevention).
-The same tolerance and courtesy offered to people drinking or eating should be granted to vapers, most of whom prefer to avoid smoking and remain smoke-free (or at least to smoke less).
+It is true that vaping might introduce risks not related to aerial transmission, such as from face touching, or mask manipulation or sharing or manipulating a device that will be placed in the mouth, but the same risks are present (and are tolerated or addressed by hygiene prevention) when drinking or eating.
+The same tolerance and courtesy given for people drinking or eating can (and should) be extended to vapers, most of whom are trying to stop smoking and stay smoke-free (or at least to smoke less).

 The risk for direct and indirect COVID-19 contagion from indoor vaping expirations does exist and must be taken into consideration.
-However, this risk must be put in its proper context with reference to the criteria of exposure that define vaping and other expiratory practices.
-Therefore, as far as defense against the SARS-CoV-2 virus is concerned, vaping does not require specific additional interventions in a home scenario or in shared social spaces, other than those already suggested for the general population: social distance and face masks.
+However, this risk must be placed in its proper context with respect to the parameters of exposure that characterize vaping and other expiratory activities.
+Therefore, as far as protection against SARS-CoV-2 virus is concerned, vaping in a home scenario or in shared social spaces does not require special extra interventions besides those already recommended for the general population: social distance and wearing face masks.
 Vapers should be advised to be alert to the worries and fears of non-vapers when sharing indoor spaces or dwellings or when close to other citizens, and for safety measures to use low-powered devices for low intensity vaping.
 Vapers, however, deserve the same sensitivity, courtesy and tolerance as well.